rust-keylock/rust-keylock-lib/README.md

 The core logic is written in [Rust](https://www.rust-lang.org), but the presentation/User interaction parts are in different languages.

+## Warning

+The project has not yet received any formal / official security reviews.
+Use it at your own risk.

 ## Features

 ### Security